erichaydel/errdo/README.md

 To the good part.

-WARN: If you're updating from 0.10.0 to 0.11.0, it's a breaking change.
+> If you're updating from 0.10.0 to 0.11.0, it's a breaking change.
 You will have to either run `rails generate errdo:install` again, resetting the errors table to incorporate new fields, or add the field `importance`, type `string` to your error model with a migration:

 ```
 def change
   add_column :errors, :importance, :string, default: 'error'